emilyvertosick/Statistics-Course/docs/09-answers.md

 ### lesson7c.rds

 **These are data from a randomized trial comparing no treatment, 5FU (a chemotherapy agent) and 5FU plus levamisole in the adjuvant treatment of colon cancer.
-Describe the data set.
+Describe the dataset.
 What conclusions would you draw about the effectiveness of the different treatments?**